 Food Combining for Proper Digestion and Vitality

-Optimizing digestion is key when looking towards vitality, health, energy, balancing blood sugar, and stabilizing metabolism. if you have gas, bloating, acid reflux, or ulcers, it’s likely that you are not following proper food combining.
+Optimizing digestion is key when looking towards vitality, health, energy, balancing blood sugar, and stabilizing metabolism. if you have gas, bloating, acid reflux, or ulcers, it’s likely that you are not following the proper food combination.
 In this article, I will share with you the keys to proper digestion by combining foods so you can digest, absorb, utilize, and eliminate what you eat.

 Food Combining Rule #1: Do Not Combine Proteins with Carbohydrates